 This notion segregates us.
 It divides and ranks us based on an assumption we do not have the power to confirm or deny – unless someone eventually learns how to experience the lives of two different people, with different issues, simultaneously in order to compare them.

-Who’s to say those of us who were born without fathers – whether we’ve lost them to death, jail, or another marriage – suffer more acutely than those who grow up with fathers who leave for work before the sun rises and comes home after their bedtime, the father who’s never around?
-The suffering for each resides in the longing for paternal affection.
-They just wish they could throw the ball around with their pops.
+Who’s to say those of us who were born without fathers – whether we’ve lost them to death, jail, or another marriage – suffer more acutely than those who grow up with fathers who leave for work before the sun rises and come home after their bedtime, the fathers who are never around?
+The suffering for each is rooted in the same longing for paternal affection.
+Both examples are kids who just wish they could throw the ball around with their pops.

 The examples are endless.
 Who are we to assume those that have lost a spouse to cancer suffer more deeply than those who have lost theirs to infidelity?
 That the little brother who loses his big brother to drugs suffers more than the little sister who loses her older sister to the popular group in college?

 That the pressure to be of a certain sexuality is more excruciating than the pressure to pursue a traditional career?
-Both instances pressure the person to live unhappily in a lie in order to please others.
+Both are instances of the person being pressured to live unhappily in a lie in order to please others.
 Both people are too terrified of social or parental judgements to be true to themselves.
 Both have somehow been convinced that who they are as a person is wrong.

 We could spend an unlimited amount of energy arguing for one case or the other, but it is this exact determination to separate and rank our suffering that is driving us apart.